 • cannot be fired against your will.

-If you are not covered by social insurance, you can take out insurance yourself.
-Read more about insurances and pension for self-employed professionals/DGAs.
+In this situation, you can take out insurance yourself.
+Read more about insurances and pension for self-employed professionals.

-A formal decision from the general meeting of shareholders is required in order to end an nv.
-A dissolved nv does not immediately cease to exist.
-The nv first needs to pay off debts and payouts before it ceases to exist.
+If you want to end the NV, you must first dissolve it.
+This requires an official resolution by the general meeting of shareholders.
+A dissolved NV does not immediately cease to exist.
+The NV first needs to pay off debts and payouts before it ceases to exist.

 Read more about the dissolution of a legal entity.

-An nv can buy or sell shares on the stock exchange.
+An NV can buy or sell shares on the stock exchange.
 To do so, you must meet a number of conditions.
 These conditions differ per stock exchange.
+Is your NV listed and do you have a board of supervisors (rvc)?
+At least 1 in 3 members of the rvc must be female (in Dutch).

 Statistics: public limited companies